 Lady Macbeth of Mtsensk (1932) was more a personal than a political drama.
 All was well for the first two years after the opera’s première in 1934, but shortly after Stalin went to a performance, it was vigorously condemned in the state press.
 The pretext was the opera’s music, but it is more likely that the plot and especially the staging offended against the conservative turn in the social morality now promoted by the state.
 When a revival became possible, Shostakovich chose to rework the opera, renaming it Katerina Izmailova.

-Marina Frolova-Walker is Visiting Professor of Russian Music at Gresham College.
+Marina Frolova-Walker is Gresham Professor of Music.
 She is a Russian-born British musicologist and music historian.
 She is Professor of Music History and Director of Studies in Music at Clare College, Cambridge.

 Professor Marina Frolova-Walker is a specialist in the Russian music of the 19th and 20th centuries.
 She has published extensively on Russian music and is a well-known lecturer and broadcaster for BBC Radio 3.
 Among her many awards and appointments, she is a Fellow of the British Academy and was awarded the Edward Dent Medal in 2015 by the Royal Musical Association for her achievements in musicology.
 She was a Visiting Professor of Russian Music at Gresham in 2018-19.

 “I am honoured and excited to take up the position of 36th Gresham Professor of Music, and I am delighted to have such eminent predecessors as John Bull and Iannis Xenakis.
 Bringing knowledge about music to a broader public has always been one of my passions, and the work of several recent Professors of Music such as David Owen Norris and Roger Parker has been an inspiration for my own activities as a public lecturer.